leafeon04/leafebot/README.md

 # leafebot
-A testing version of sylvebot
+A testing version of sylvebot, not much info until sylvebot is launched.